PPPDUD/MiniGuinea/README.md

 *Ghostery appears to be injecting its own script here.
 More information is needed.

 **This tracker appears to be capable of evading MiniGuinea in some situations.
 Research is underway.

+## A note about tracking parameters
+Some URLs contain pieces of text designed to help websites figure out who you are; these are called _tracking parameters_.
+Since version 0.8, MiniGuinea will remove most common tracking parameters on its own.

+If you need extra protection, please consider installing another extension that removes these parameters.

 # Known issues
 On MiniGuinea v0.1, there is a missing icon file which makes installation impossible.
 Starting with MiniGuinea v0.2, all of the icon files are in place.